-Conservation is the wise and careful use of God-given resources for good and helpful purposes, recognizing that we don't own anything, but that God has entrusted to us the use of all we have, and we must account to Him for its use and preservation.
+Conservation is the wise and careful use of God-given resources for good and helpful purposes, recognizing that God has entrusted to us the use of all we have.

 Wastefulness is the opposite of conservation.
-Wastefulness is the unwise or careless squandering of God-given resources, failing to recognize God's ownership, or that God has entrusted to us the use of all we have.
+Wastefulness is the unwise or careless squandering of God-given resources, failing to recognize that God has entrusted to us the use of all we have.